arya-chak/QB-Pre-Snap-Simulator/README.md

 Streamlit app: https://qb-pre-snap-simulator.streamlit.app/

+"Most quarterbacks aren't playing the game like that anymore.
+They're fast when they get out of the pocket when they have to make decisions, but I didn't snap the ball unless I knew what they were doing, and if my guys were going to be open.
+The one benefit you have as a quarterback before you snap the ball, you know where everybody on your team is running." - Tom Brady

 A simulator/tester for quarterbacks to see if they can call the correct play based on what the defense gives them pre-snap.

 7 formations for offense and defense!